Welcome to our guide to cross-country skiing in Meribel and the 3 valleys!

 There are plenty of mountain restaurants in Meribel Mottaret itself near the start of the trails.
 There's just one out on the trails, a lovely mountain restaurant on the edge of the lake, perfect for a nice hot chocolate break halfway.

 You can take the free busses from Meribel centre up to Meribel Mottaret (they run every 10 to 15 minutes during the daytime, you can find the full details here about the Meribel in resort bus service, or just ask us of course!)

 The cross-country skiing tracks start at the edge of Meribel Mottaret village on the up-the-valley side.
 The buses will take you through the village and drop you on the uphill side of the village about 100m from the start of the tracks.

 Meribel Altiport is the larger of the 2 cross-country skiing areas, and from here you can connect via La Tania up through Courchevel Valley all the way to Courchevel 1850.

 Here you will find a beginner green route, which runs all the way down the side of the runway itself.
-Watching the small planes land on skis is quite a spectacular sight ( to find out more about the Meribel Altiport please see this page).
+Watching the small planes land on skis is quite a spectacular sight.

 There is a longer blue (intermediate) trail which take you exploring around the forest a bit further.
 Meribel Altiport is also the hub for the red (advanced rails.
 There are a few loops around area, and it is a red advanced trail that links through to La Tania, and up the Courchevel Valley to Courchevel 1850.
 It is a big long route to get to Courchevel 1850.
 If you fancy doing this route just one way then you can take a ski lift from Courchevel 1850 up to the ridge line dividing Meribel and Courchevel, then jump on another lift and down into Meribel Centre, which is quite a spectacular journey in itself.